mikelee1313/SPOVersions-ApplicationTools/Readme.md

 #### Option 9 — Generate Version History Report for All Sites

-Submits an asynchronous version history report job (`New-PnPSiteFileVersionExpirationReportJob`) for each site collection.
+Submits an asynchronous version history report job (`New-PnPSiteFileVersionExpirationReportJob`) for each in-scope site collection.
+The in-scope list is filtered by `$MinSiteSizeforversionReports` (MB) using `StorageUsageCurrent`.
 The report is a CSV file saved to a **dedicated document library** created automatically in each site:

 ```
 Admin_SiteCollection_VersionReport_DONOTDELETE